varya/ds-breakfast-01-2021/index.md

 ### Gatsby

 <!--

+Now, let's come back to the idea that a design system is not only the library of components.
+Having a generated styleguide is nice but most likely we will need something more.

+As a developer using a design system, I would like to have access to release notes, maybe some general documentation about the system, not only about components separately.
+As a designer, I also want to be involved, and have not so much tenhnical but design-focused information.
+As a project manager or owner, I need shrinked prepresentation but more information about the upcoming content in the design system, their roadmap and such plans.
+And all together we would like to have soemthing which helps us as multidisciplinary team.
+If there are several teams as usually happens in large orhanizations, we need an environment to collaborate more effectively.
+And as a business person, I would like to have a larger scale picture, maybe even with numbers of how much we earn or save.

+******

 Design system needs a website as "single point of truth".
 Styleguide is not such a website but just a part of it.
 Design system is not only a library, also a visual language.
 On the most high level, it is processes and community work.
 Everything has to be documented.
 So, make a website.